design-rrr/D_Bot/README.md

 # HnFBot
-A bot that reposts every new ~HealthAndFitness post from Stacker.News to Twitter and Nostr, tagging authors if they include their handles.
+A bot that reposts every new ~HealthAndFitness post from Stacker.News to Twitter and Nostr

 ---